-Roads Definition Road means a public road or a private road within the meaning of the Roads Act 1993 , and includes a classified road.
-Existing situation Gloucester, Great Lakes & Greater Taree LEPs - In each of the former LGAs the Pacific Highway has been zoned SP2 Infrastructure.
+Roads Definition Road means a public road or a private road within the meaning of the Roads Act 1993, and includes a classified road.
+Existing situation Gloucester, Great Lakes & Greater Taree LEPs - In each of the former areas the Pacific Highway has been zoned SP2 Infrastructure.
 Other roads have generally been zoned the same as the surrounding zone except for some sections of the old Pacific Highway which have remained in the SP2 Infrastructure Zone after highway realignment.
 Additional notes PN 10 - 001 states: For infrastructure or services prescribed in all zones (under the Infrastructure SEPP) and those currently zoned 'special use' e.g. roads, the appropriate adjacent land zone should generally be used.
-Category Pacific Highway to be categorised as 'State Highway' LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character Principle 2 - Consistency with State RECOMMENDATION Roads will be zoned the same as the surrounding zone with the exception of the Pacific Highway which will remain zoned SP2 Infrastructure.
-Justification The zoning recommendation for roads is consistent with state guidelines for the zoning of infrastructure as contained within PN 10-001.
-Applying the SP2 Infrastructure Zone to the Pacific Highway will ensure land use certainty and consistency across the state.
+Category Pacific Highway to be categorised as 'State Highway' LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character Principle 2 - Consistency with State RECOMMENDATION State and Regional Roads will be zoned SP2 Infrastructure.
+Justification The zoning recommendation for roads is not wholly consistent with state guidelines for the zoning of infrastructure as contained within PN 10-001.
+However, applying the SP2 Infrastructure Zone to state and regional roads will ensure land use certainty and consistency across the state.